Nanshe: Other associations

 In Ur in the Old Babylonian period, Nanshe came to be integrated into the circle of deities associated with Ningal, the wife of the moon god.

 In the Gula Hymn of Bulluṭsa-rabi, Nanshe is among the deities equated with the eponymous goddess.
 Her presence in this text is considered unusual, though information about her usual character is preserved.

 In incantations, Nanshe could be linked with Ningirima.
 Invoking them together might have been a result of their shared association with water.
 Another deity she could be paired with was Nammu.
 According to Wolfgang Heimpel, they appear together commonly in sources postdating the Ur III period.
-The incantation Gattung II groups Nanshe with both Nammu and Ningirima and, if the restoration of the text is correct, refers to her as the "prime daughter of Enki" (dumu-munus sag ^{d}en-ki-ga-ke_{4}) while similar text, Gattung III, places her in the court of this god, between Nammu and Ara, a well attested servant deity.
+An incantation conventionally referred to as Gattung II groups Nanshe with both Nammu and Ningirima and, if the restoration of the text is correct, refers to her as the "prime daughter of Enki" (dumu-munus sag ^{d}en-ki-ga-ke_{4}) while a similar text, Gattung III, places her in the court of this god, between Nammu and Ara, a well attested servant deity.
 A late expository text equates Nammu and Nanshe with Apsu and another figure whose name is not preserved, possibly Tiamat.
-Wilfred G. Lambert concluded this singular source might be an example of the influence of Enūma Eliš on other theological works, and as such does necessarily represent an independent tradition.
-He also notes Nammu was apparently understood as a male deity and perhaps Nanshe's husband by the author, despite usually being female.
+Wilfred G. Lambert concluded this singular source might be an example of the influence of Enūma Eliš on other theological works, and as such does not necessarily represent an independent tradition.
+He also notes Nammu was apparently understood as a male deity and perhaps Nanshe's husband by the compiler, despite usually being female.